Cais/ground-floor/readme.txt

 === Items of Note ===
 * This Theme does not use Custom Header Images
-* functions prefixed with 'bns_' are common to all themes created by myself and are representative of their home pages at http://BuyNowShop.com/themes/
+* Functions prefixed with 'bns_' are common to all themes created by myself and are representative of their home pages at http://BuyNowShop.com/themes/
 * Posts without titles can be reached by clicking on the linked 'Comment' reference
 * Posts without titles and password protected will not have a direct link to the single view of the post.
+* Author email link will only appear on 'author.php' rendered pages if their website URL has been added to their profile.

 === TO-DO ===
 [ ] Review internationalization for proper support or possible removal (remove 'translation-ready' tag until decided)